wp-plugins/corner-ad/readme.txt

 * Increase the z-index assigned to the corner ad, to solve an issue with the headers in some themes.
 * Allows the use of new versions of jQuery framework, include with the latest updates of WordPress.
 * Crop the images used in the corner ad in square size.

+= 1.0.2 =

+* Reimplementation of the Corner Ad.
+The new version uses SVG to extend the support to the mobiles devices.

+== Upgrade Notice ==

+= 1.0.2 =

+* Reimplementation of the Corner Ad.
+The new version uses SVG to extend the support to the mobiles devices.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support